electron/electron/docs/api/session.md

 call will throw an error if the path is not an absolute path or an empty string.

-To create a `Session` with `options`, you have to ensure the `Session` with the `partition` has never been used before.
+To create a `Session` with `options`, you have to ensure the `Session` with the `path` has never been used before.
 There is no way to change the `options` of an existing `Session` object.

 ## Properties